GXtechnic/Documentation/Team_Documents/Network Statement.md

                * Network Address Translation (NAT) can also be configured on Globex IGWs to support security "*Defense in Depth*"

-            * **Globex Virtual Private Network (VPN)-**  A more secure means of connecting to the DMZ is by **VPN**, which will connect here via ***Virtual Private Gateway (VGW)*** to enhance security by obscuring traversing the VPN while allowing transitioning assets access to our resources during migration to our Internal Networks.
+            * **Globex Virtual Private Network (VPN)-**  A more secure means of connecting to the DMZ is by **VPN**, which will connect here via ***Virtual Private Gateway (VPG)*** to enhance security by obscuring traversing the VPN while allowing transitioning assets access to our resources during migration to our Internal Networks.
 They can be added to Security Group (SG) allowlists to facilitate this.
-Globex VPNs (and partner VPNs) must use the IPSec protocols in order to be compatible.
+Globex VPNs (and partner VPNs) must use the IPSec protocol in order to be  (e.g. OpenSwan, StrongSwan, OpenVPN, pfSense, etc.).
+On AWS, these systems may work with a ***Customer Private Gateway (CGW)*** to assist in completing the VPN connection Globex's **VPG.**

-              * **Captive Portal-** The VPN will have a **Captive Portal** enabled on it to increase Globex's security posture via *Defense in Depth*.
+              * **Captive Portal-** The VPN tunnel will have a **Captive Portal** enabled on it to increase Globex's security posture via *Defense in Depth*.
 Use of this Captive Portal will ensure that access is only achieved by users with written authorization (from Globex) and credentials granted by the Domain Controller.
 Use of **Captive Portal** in conjunction with Active Directory will identify and authenticate the user seeking access.

               * Contractors may also apply for access to connect to our VPN in this DMZ area.
 Only with special written authorization will contractors access the Globex Internal Network Infrastrucutre (on a case-by-case basis only).